zzzhe1990/GPUMemEfficient/README.md

 # GPUMemEfficient
-study the possibility for improving both the temporal and spatial cache efficiency
+study the possibility for improving the GPU locality